HIV procurement and supply chain services

 Our commitment to strengthening supply chains, empowering communities, and ending inequalities related to HIV/AIDS is evident in our ongoing efforts to make essential HIV products more accessible and affordable.

-Since 2019, across all projects, PFSCM has facilitated the delivery of more than 10,000 shipments of HIV and co-infection prevention, testing, and treatment products valued at more than $1.8 billion to clients in 113 countries.
+Since 2019, across all projects, PFSCM has facilitated the delivery of tens of thousands of shipments of HIV and co-infection prevention, testing, and treatment products valued at a couple of billion USD to clients in more than 100 countries.

 We have proven experience in managing cost-effective procurement and delivery mechanisms for high-volume products like ARVs and HRDTs, and we have supported clients with pooled procurement, multi-month dispensing, carton-less packaging, and warehousing solutions for these pharmaceuticals and medical devices.